An-Nadein/gherkin-htmlify/README.md

 ## how to run gherkin-htmlify

-  Create a file named runner.js with content like:

-    var gherkinHtmlify = require('./gherkin-htmlify');
-    var featureDirectoryPath = '<your feature file folder>';
-    var outputDirectory = '<where to put the html files>';
-    var options = {
-      mainTitle: "<title to use>"
-    };
-    gherkinHtmlify.process(featureDirectoryPath, outputDirectory, options);

-  Now, checkout the gherkin-htmlify project to generate html pages
+Checkout the gherkin-htmlify project to generate html pages

     git clone https://github.com/sboursault/gherkin-htmlify.git
+    cd gherkin-htmlify
     npm install gherkin-htmlify
     node runner.js

+You'll see sample output in

+	./gherkin-htmlify/test/output dir

+## how to use your project's gherking files

+Modify runner.js to use your input and output dirs.